-Q. I work in the Piedmont Triad Research Park for the School of Medicine doing research on a biotechnology project.
-What’s my logo?
+Q. I work in the Wake Forest Innovation Quarter for the School of Medicine doing research on a biotechnology project.
+What logo should be on my presentation?

 Q. What if my business card bears the School of Medicine logo because I am a professor/researcher but I am making a public appearance to explain the cutting-edge research we are doing?
 If I have a table at this event and want to bring a banner or make a presentation, what logo should I use?

 A. In most cases, if the public appearance is before a clinical audience, you would use the Wake Forest Baptist Health logo.
 If the audience largely consists of researchers or physicians or both, you would use the Wake Forest School of Medicine logo.
 Please see the web page, "Choosing a Logo" for additional help.